2.7. Status Conditions and Saving Throws

 Frightened

-2 Stacks: You are fully frightened.
+2 Stacks: You're fully frightened.
 In addition to the base effect, while the source of this condition is visible, you cannot willingly move closer to it.

 Restrained

-1 Stack: Lose 1 Beat immediately and gain 1 less Beat per Round than usual.
+1 Stack: Lose 1 Beat now and gain 1 less Beat per Round than usual.

-2 Stacks: Lose all your Beats immediately and gain no Beats per Round.
+2 Stacks: Lose all your Beats now and gain no Beats per Round.

-1 Stack: Your speech is faltering or weak.
-You have Disadvantage on all Spell Abilities.
+1 Stack: Your speech is weak or faltering.
+You have Disadvantage on Spell Abilities with a #Chants Component.

 Slowed

-2 Stacks: Your Movement is 0.
+2 Stacks: Set your Movement to 0.
 You cannot move or stand up.
+Your active Movement Styles are Interrupted.

 Susceptible

-1 or 2 Stack: You have a Disadvantage on all Saves.
+1 Stack: You have a Disadvantage on Edge Saves and Tests.

 Vulnerable